As an Amazon Associate, I earn from qualifying purchases.

 - (optional) add a bit of uncooked dried white rice to a powerful blender to make homemade onion powder.
 The rice will help keep the onion powder from clumping together.

-- Use onion in our Best Seasoning for Burgers blend.
+- Use onion in our easy homemade seasoning blend.

 Ingredients